The Survey of English Place-Names

 The published work is arranged by historic counties: the first volume, covering Buckinghamshire, appeared in 1925; the most recent, volume 89 dealing with part of Shropshire, appeared in 2012.

-From the beginning the Survey has received the generous support of the British Academy and, latterly, the Arts and Humanities Research Council.
-A current 5-year project, Perceptions of Place, is funded by the AHRC and will see the publication of further volumes on parts of Shropshire, Durham, Leicestershire, Lincolnshire and Kent.
+From the beginning the Survey has received the generous support of the British Academy and, latterly, the Arts and Humanities Research Council (AHRC).
+Work on the Shropshire Survey is currently funded by the AHRC.

 Director: Professor Richard Coates (University of the West of England)